 This course is an introduction to the basic concepts and standards underlying financial accounting systems.
 Several important concepts will be studied in detail, including: revenue recognition, inventory, long-lived assets, present value, and long term liabilities.
 The course emphasizes the construction of the basic financial accounting statements - the income statement, balance sheet, and cash flow statement - as well as their interpretation.

-ACCT612 - ACCELERATED FIN ACCT
+ACCT613 - FIN AND MNGL ACCT

 University of Pennsylvania Whatever It Takes award, 2008